florianmarkusse/html-parser/README.md

 The `html-parser` library provides a set of convenient functions to query and retrieve properties and content from individual nodes within the `flo_html_Dom`.
 These functions allow you to inspect and work with specific attributes and text content of nodes.
 Here's a brief overview of the available functions:

-- `flo_html_getflo_html_NodeType`: Retrieves the type of a given node, such as whether it's a document node or a text node.
+- `flo_html_getNodeType`: Retrieves the type of a given node, such as whether it's a document node or a text node.

 - `flo_html_hasBoolProp`: Checks if a node has a specified boolean property and returns `true` if the property exists and is true.